Assistant police chief sues St. Louis, claims racial discrimination

-According to our partners at the Post-Dispatch, the lawsuit claims public safety director Jimmie Edwards told him he would have been chief “if Stockley didn’t happen.”
+According to our news partners at the St. Louis Post-Dispatch, the lawsuit claims public safety director Jimmie Edwards told him he would have been chief “if Stockley didn’t happen.”

 Former officer Jason Stockley was found not guilty of murder in 2017.
 The police came under criticism for the way they handled protests following the verdict.
 O’Toole was interim chief at the time.

-He also sued in 2018 claiming racial discrimination when he was passed over for chief in favor of African- American Chief John Hayden.
+O’Toole also sued in 2018 claiming racial discrimination when he was passed over for chief in favor of African-American Chief John Hayden.